gordonwelchman/rpi_imsi_catcher/README.md

 You can scan for frequencies using the ```grgsm_scanner -v -b GSM900``` command.
 This will produce a list of frequencies and base station properties, such as: center frequency, channel, ARFCN value, LAC, MCC, MNC value etc. To check all available options, run help ```grgsm_scanner -h```.
 THe bands are: GSM900, DCS1800, GSM850, PCS1900, GSM450, GSM480,GSM-R.

-If you know the frequency you want to monitor, you can run the command ```grgsm_livemon -f 946.6M```, as an example.
-This replaces the requirement for manual tuning.
+If you know the frequency you want to monitor, you can run the command ```grgsm_livemon -f 946.6M```, replacing 946.6 with the known frequency.
+This negates the requirement for manual tuning.
+Kalibrate is another option.